Head games: Ben Simmons’ future uncertain after playoff flop | Times Leader

 “You can see in his play that he cares,” Green said.
 “I think he might be a little afraid of certain things.
 But I think because of how his interviews go, he doesn’t show much emotions.
 Believe it or not, he cares.”

-Simmons wouldn’t be the first No. 1 pick sent out of Philly because of potential .
+Simmons wouldn’t be the first No. 1 pick sent out of Philly because of potential issues of the mind rather than mechanics.
 Markelle Fultz, the No. 1 pick of the 2017 draft, had his rookie season slowed by mental issues that resulted in a broken shot and an eventual trade to Orlando.

-Simmons was an and his size and strength should make him attractive to some team willing to take a flyer on a project with potential.
+Simmons was an NBA All-Defensive first team selection and his size and strength should make him attractive to some team willing to take a flyer on a project with potential.

 It’s hard to see how that works next season in Philly.